Colin Davidson (artist)

 Colin Davidson (born 1968) is a Northern Irish visual artist, living and working near Belfast, Northern Ireland.
 An artist who works in themes, his recent large-scale head paintings have been exhibited worldwide.
+Since 2021, he has been Chancellor of Ulster University.

 Education

 Davidson was born in Belfast in 1968 and attended Methodist College Belfast between 1980 and 1987.
 He graduated from the University of Ulster in 1991 with a first class honours degree in design.
 He worked in the field of design for print until 1999 when he started to paint full-time.
 Davidson is an academician of the Royal Ulster Academy and served as president of the Royal Ulster Academy between 2012 and 2015.

 Early work

 Davidson started to paint Belfast in his teens, and this theme came to the fore in 2004 when his exhibition No Continuing City was mounted at the Tom Caldwell Gallery.
 The exhibition included large paintings of Belfast as seen from high view-points.
 The urban theme continued between 2006 and 2010 when Davidson made paintings based on the illusionary world seen in city window reflections.